SketchingDev/dev-meets-contact-center.github.io/_posts/2023-02-03-automating-development-of-genesys-chatbots.md

 ### Automated testing
 ![Pipeline with automated testing tasks highlighted]({{ page.image-base }}/pipeline-testing.png)

-The tools we use at OVO to automate the testing of bots are written by me, and as such are open-source:
+The tools we use at OVO to automate the testing of chatbots are written by me, and as such are open-source:
 - [Web Messenger Tester](https://github.com/ovotech/genesys-web-messaging-tester) for testing Inbound Message flows via a Web Messenger Deployment
-    - Since the WhatsApp integration uses Incoming Message Flows it means we can also test WhatsApp-specific bots with this tool
+    - Since the WhatsApp integration uses Incoming Message Flows it means we can also test WhatsApp-specific chatbots with this tool
 - [IVR Tester](https://github.com/SketchingDev/ivr-tester) for testing IVR flows
-    - This can test our IVR-based bots flows by impersonating a customer calling OVO, interpreting what it hears, and responding accordingly to traverse the journey.
+    - This can test our IVR-based chatbots flows by impersonating a customer calling OVO, interpreting what it hears, and responding accordingly to traverse the journey.
 Any unexpected response is flagged

-Both tools define their tests in files that can be stored alongside the bots in source-control and act as living documentation:
+Both tools define their tests in files that can be stored alongside the chatbots in source-control and act as living documentation:
 ```yaml
 scenarios:
   "Customer asked to score experience if they say yes":